vertigis/arcgis-web-adaptor-extensions/README.md

 For ArcGIS Web Adaptor versions prior to 11.1 see https://support.vertigis.com/hc/en-us/articles/11461061234066-Install-the-Geocortex-Web-Adaptor-Extensions.

-<u>For ArcGIS Web Adaptor versions 11.3 and later, there is no solution available.</u>
+_For ArcGIS Web Adaptor versions 11.3 and later, there is no solution available._

 ## Usage